YousefHaggy/FBLA-Mobile-App/README.md

 ### Running the app
 To install the app on your phone, you can either build the app through Android Studio or transfer the apk file found  [here](https://github.com/YousefHaggy/FBLA-Mobile-App/raw/master/apk/BusinessBud.apk) to your phone and open it.
-#### Method 1 (preferred): Running the app on an external device by downloading the apk
+#### Method 1 (preferred): Running the app on an external device through google play
-1. Open this exact webpage on your android phone's browser [https://github.com/YousefHaggy/FBLA-Mobile-App/blob/master/README.md](https://github.com/YousefHaggy/FBLA-Mobile-App/blob/master/README.md)
-2. Click [here](https://github.com/YousefHaggy/FBLA-Mobile-App/raw/master/apk/BusinessBud.apk) to download the apk file to your device.
-If your phone is on Android 8.0 or higher, you'll be prompted to allow your browser to install APKs
-3. If your phone is on Android 7.0 or lower and you haven't already enabled installation from unknown sources, you will prompted to goto the settings app and enable it.
-4. Open the downloaded file to install the app
+1. Launch the google play store and search for "Business Bud" or click [here](https://play.google.com/store/apps/details?id=com.yousefhaggy.fblamobileapp)
+2. Install the app and open it
 #### Method 2: Running the app on an emulator through android studio
 1. Following the instructions found in the [Android Studio section](#project-installation-instructions-for-android-studio), open the app in Android Studio, click the **app** module in the **Project** window and then select **Run > Run** (or click **Run** <img src="https://developer.android.com/studio/images/buttons/toolbar-run.png" alt="" width="15px" height="15px"> in the toolbar).
 2. In the **Select Deployment Target** window, click **Create New Virtual Device**.